 Protocol for Athletics Participation

 Alma College in conjunction with the NCAA requires the following to be complete for athletes to be eligible to participate in intercollegiate athletics.
-All student athletes must have a current physical, health history, insurance information, consent form and completion of the sickle cell statement form completed and on file with the Athletic Training office BEFORE they are allowed to participate in any official sports conditioning, non-traditional and regular season activities.
+All student-athletes must have a current physical, health history, insurance information, consent form and completion of the sickle cell statement form completed and on file with the Athletic Training office BEFORE they are allowed to participate in any official sports conditioning, non-traditional and regular season activities.
 To complete this process we use an online program called SportsWareOnLine (SWOL).
 For detailed instructions on how to log in and create your account please read the attached letter and use the links below.
-If you have any questions feel free to call, Brett Knight at (989) 463-7288.
+If you have any questions feel free to call, Brad Smith at (989) 463-7288.

 Fall sports: July 27, 2018